 - The proportion of men and women in each quartile of the organisation's pay structure

-This report contains data for the entity of CEMEX UK Operations Ltd which employs approximately 2,800 employees across our different businesses, including Cement, Readymix, Aggregates, Building Products and support functions.
-The snapshot date for the data is 5 April 2019.
+This report contains data for the entity of CEMEX UK Operations Ltd across our different businesses, including Cement, Readymix, Aggregates, Urbanisation Solutions, and support functions.
+The snapshot date for the data is 5 April 2020.

 Gender Pay Gap Results

 Proportion of the workforce that received a bonus payment